 How to research

-There is a lot of information available to help you decide which course, location and UK university are right for you.
+There is a lot of information available to help you decide which course, location and UK university or college is right for you.
 A good place to start is Unistats, the official website for comparing UK higher education course data.
 On this website you can select and compare subjects, modes of study, teaching outcomes and location to help you learn more about the courses on offer.
 For each course there is a ‘Key Information Set’ which tells you about professional accreditation, student satisfaction and provides employment statistics.
 You can also look at the University’s own website and there are a number of university league tables (or rankings) that provide more information.

 Things to consider